Electric car charging in the UK: prices, networks, charger types and top tips

-Fast chargers double the rate of charge you can pump into an EV’s battery, and thereby halve the typical ‘fully charged’ time to three or four hours.
+Fast chargers double the rate of charge you can pump into an EV’s battery, and can significantly reduce the typical ‘fully charged’ time to just a few hours.
 Fast chargers operate at up to 7kW and 32 amps and this is the maximum speed of the wallbox chargers that you can have installed at home.
 The connectors used to plug into Fast Chargers are usually the Type 2 ‘Mennekes’ units, that look like much beefier evolutions of the basic ‘Commando’ units with seven pin holes, and a flat top so you can’t plug them in upside down.

 In 2014, the European Commission ruled that all new plug-in vehicles and charging stations should feature Type 2 connectors.
 New plug-in vehicles now feature Type 2 sockets as standard, but a single car may be compatible with multiple cables.
 For example, a cable with a Type 2 connector at one end may have a different connector at the other, allowing it to plug into some power sources, but not others.
-Not all plug-in cars come with a Type 2 cable as standard, either; some manufacturers force you to buy them as an option.
+Not all plug-in cars come with a Type 2 cable as standard, either; some manufacturers only offer them as an optional extra.

 3) Rapid chargers

-Most modern electric cars have more advanced electronics that can take a faster charge - up to 120kW in the case of Teslas using the brand's Supercharger network, which is why you can charge a Model S battery up to 80 per cent of its full capacity in ‘just’ half an hour or even more in the case of the latest rapid chargers.
+Most modern electric cars have now been developed to take a faster charge - up to 120kW in the case of Teslas using the brand's Supercharger network, which is why you can charge a Model S battery up to 80 per cent of its full capacity in ‘just’ half an hour - or even more in the case of the latest rapid chargers.

-Tesla Supercharger Stations use a proprietary plug that means rival electric car brands can’t use them, but other Rapid Chargers use CHAdeMO and CSS-type plugs, which are respectively Japanese- and Euro-spec connectors, and compatible with a bigger range of electric cars.
+Tesla Supercharger Stations use a proprietary plug that originally meant that rival electric car brands couldn’t use them, but Tesla has recently announced their intention to expand the network to those who drive electric cars from other manufacturers.
+Other Rapid Chargers use CHAdeMO and CCS-type plugs, which are respectively Japanese- and Euro-spec connectors, and compatible with a bigger range of electric cars.
 (Tesla is reportedly heading down the CCS path for future models too.)
 Most other EVs that are rapid charge compatible can take 50kW.

 While no new car currently supports the Ionity network’s 350kW rapid charging speeds, the Porsche Taycan’s 270kW maximum comes close.
 Connecting this model to one of these rapid chargepoints will see range jump from 10-80 per cent in just 20 minutes.
 The same task on a Jaguar I-Pace (100kW maximum) will take roughly 45 minutes.
 Most electric cars will automatically slow their charge rate once they reach 80 per cent, in order to protect battery health and longevity.